MouseLand/facemap/README.md

 # Running Facemap

-To get started Run the following command in a terminal to open the GUI:
+To get started, run the following command in terminal to open the GUI:

 ```
 python -m facemap